You can create a Google BigQuery Source Connector to read from your Google BigQuery table(s).

-The schema for this Connector is defined by the selected columns from the query.
-The schema cannot be changed after saving the Connector.
+The schema for this Source Connector is defined by the selected columns from the query.

-Step 2: Under the System prompt, click BigQuery
+Step 1: After selecting + New Connector, under the System prompt, click BigQuery

 There are two options for authentication: Single Sign-On and Service Account.
 You can choose to authenticate through your Google account using single sign-on, or by providing a Google Cloud Platform service account JSON key.